 The residual-fit spread (RFS) plot is illustrated using simple linear regression.
 In general, the purpose of the RFS plot is to provide a visualization of how well a statistical model fits the data.
 It provides a graphical alternative to the coefficient of determination.[more]

-is the fraction of variability accounted for by the fitted model.
+In this Demonstration, a random sample of size is generated from a bivariate normal distribution with mean zero, unit variances, and correlation parameter .
+In the first graph, "data with LS line", the data and least-squares regression line are shown, as well as the estimated , the coefficient of determination. is the fraction of variability accounted for by the fitted model.
 Next, the RFS plot is shown.
 This plot is a trellis-style graphic with a quantile plot of the fitted values minus the mean in the left panel and a quantile plot of the residuals on the right.
 Grid lines that divide the plotting area into equally sized rectangles are shown to enhance the visual comparison of the panels.